Command-line utilities to assist in building and publishing Galaxy tools.

 Common Workflow Language¶

-Planemo includes highly experimental support for running a subset of valid Common Workflow Language (CWL) tools using a fork of Galaxy enhanced to run CWL tools.
+Planemo includes experimental support for running a subset of valid Common Workflow Language (CWL) tools using either the reference implementation cwltool or a fork of Galaxy enhanced to run CWL tools.

 $ planemo project_init --template cwl_draft3_spec $ planemo serve --cwl cwl_draft3_spec/cat1-tool.cwl